-The most read stories on this website over the last week included news of 25 works listed as missing following the collapse of dealer Trinity House Paintings ...
+The most read stories on this website over the last week included news of Sotheby’s announcing the sale of works from the Lewis collection this summer.

 After 1840, F. & R. Pratt of Fenton in Staffordshire, became the leading (but not the only) manufacturer of multicoloured transfer printed pot lids and a huge range of related wares.
 Long admired for ...